Venezuela's Maduro seeks decree powers to face U.S. 'imperialism'

 If as expected the government-controlled National Assembly approves his request for an “Enabling Law”, it would be the second time the 52-year-old successor to Hugo Chavez has gained these expanded powers since winning election in 2013.

-“I‘m going to ask for an anti-imperialist Enabling Law ... to preserve the nation’s peace, integrity and sovereignty,” Maduro said in a speech late on Monday night.
+“I‘m going to ask for an anti-imperialist Enabling Law ... to preserve the nation’s peace, integrity and sovereignty,” Maduro said in a speech late on Monday night, without specifying further what decrees he might use it for.

 Opposition leaders slammed Maduro, saying he was using the worst flare-up with Washington of his nearly two-year rule to justify autocratic governance, sidetrack parliament and distract attention from Venezuela’s grave economic crisis.